h15200/notes/SQL.md

 A good way to assign a table to a variable.
 You can use dot notation to access their rows.

+### You can use FROM (SELECT .... sub query) AS alias

+To query from an internal query

 ## WHERE

 Some condition like greater or less than to a number.